vysakh0/dravid/README.md

 - Your file content will be sent to the CLAUDE API LLM for response.
 Do not include sensitive files in the project.
 - Don't use hardcoded API_KEYS.
 Use .env and ensure it's part of .gitignore so the tool can skip reading it.
 - Please use version 0.8.0 or higher.
 You can check the version with drd --version.
+- If possible try in a docker instance.

 ### Quick preview:

 1. As shown in the video, when initializing a project where system dependencies don't exist, Dravid will attempt to fix them one by one, even if those fixes result in their own errors